-- Preheat the oven to 375°F. Spray the inside of an 8-inch square baking dish with cooking spray.
+- Preheat the oven to 375°F. Spray the inside of an 8-9 inch square baking dish with cooking spray.

-- In a bowl, mix together the oats, baking powder, cinnamon, salt, and half the walnuts.
+- In a large bowl, mix together the oats, baking powder, cinnamon, salt, and half the almonds.

-- In another bowl, whisk together the maple syrup, milk, egg, butter (slightly melted), and vanilla.
+- In another bowl, whisk together the maple syrup, milk, eggs, butter (melted), and vanilla.

 - Remove from the oven and let cool for a few minutes before slicing.
 Top with a drizzle of maple syrup and/or a dollop of vanilla Greek yogurt.
 Enjoy!

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie